 Bronchiolitis often gets better on its own without any treatment and typically lasts two to three weeks.
 Bronchiolitis is often caused by a virus and therefore antibiotics don't help, they only fight off a bacterial infection.

 There are some really simple home treatments that can be done that can be very effective.
-Ensuring your child drinks plenty of fluid is really essential to ensuring to avoid dehydration - they need more fluids on board when they're fighting an infection, they have a fever or it's hot weather.
+Ensuring your child drinks plenty of fluid is really essential to ensuring to avoid dehydration - they need more fluids on board when they're fighting an infection, if they have a fever or if it's hot weather.

 If your child is quite congested, then using a humidifier will help moisten the airways and improve coughing symptoms.
 Using saline nasal drops can also be effective and safe.
 Keeping children upright as much as possible is beneficial.

-For those under 1 years old, only 3 in every 100 children end up needing hospital admission.
-So if symptoms become severe, your child may need to attend the hospital for oxygen and fluid intake support.
+If symptoms become severe then your child may need to attend the hospital for oxygen and fluid intake support.
 Oxygen is delivered via a mask and fluid is given through a vein.
-In extreme cases, an invasive procedure may be performed to help with their breathing.
+In extreme cases, they may need artificial help with their breathing.

 Was this helpful?